 However, electron-hole pairs can also be generated by thermal effects.
 These "dark" electron-hole pairs are indistinguishable from those generated by photons and so will affect the resultant spectrum.
 These unwanted signals are therefore known as "dark noise".

 Dark noise is dependent on the integration time used and can be reduced by cooling the detector.
-The dark noise of the Ossila Optical Spectrometer is < 50 counts at 50 ms integration time.
+The dark noise of the Ossila USB Spectrometer is < 50 counts at 50 ms integration time.

 Stray Light